julelang/manual/src/compiler/compiler-optimizations.md

 - Removes exceptional handling cost if possible of the `Write`, `WriteByte`, `WriteRune`, and `WRiteStr` methods of the `Builder` struct.

+---

+`--opt-math-cmplx`\
+Enables special optimizations for the `std/math/cmplx` package.

+- Makes computations mutable instead creating new complex number and assigning to existing complex number.

 ## Optimization Levels

 It can be a hassle to pass all flags one by one to send most optimizations to the compiler.